-- 7.1.
-The following procedure shall apply should the provision for a Golden Ball be adopted in any match. - 7.1.1.
-In the event of a tie, the match result will be decided by a Golden Ball. - 7.1.2.
+- 8.1.
+The following procedure shall apply should the provision for a Golden Ball be adopted in any match. - 8.1.1.
+In the event of a tie, the match result will be decided by a Golden Ball. - 8.1.2.
 Subject to ground, weather or light conditions the Golden Ball will take place on the scheduled day of the match at a time to be determined by the ECN Match Referee.
-In normal circumstances it shall commence 3 minutes after the conclusion of the match. - 7.1.3.
-The Golden Ball will take place on the pitch allocated for the match (the designated pitch) unless otherwise determined by the umpires in consultation with the ground authority and the ECN Match Referee. - 7.1.4.
-The umpires shall stand at the same end as that in which they finished the match. - 7.1.5.
-A Golden Ball consists of one additional legal delivery added to the innings of the team batting second in the match with the target being two runs off this additional delivery. - 7.1.6.
+In normal circumstances it shall commence 3 minutes after the conclusion of the match. - 8.1.3.
+The Golden Ball will take place on the pitch allocated for the match (the designated pitch) unless otherwise determined by the umpires in consultation with the ground authority and the ECN Match Referee. - 8.1.4.
+The umpires shall stand at the same end as that in which they finished the match. - 8.1.5.
+A Golden Ball consists of one additional legal delivery added to the innings of the team batting second in the match with the target being two runs off this additional delivery. - 8.1.6.
 Only nominated players in the match may participate in the Golden Ball.
-Should any player (including the Batters and Bowler) be unable to continue to participate in the Golden Ball due to injury, illness or other wholly acceptable reasons, the relevant Playing Conditions as they apply in the match shall also apply for the Golden Ball. - 7.1.7.
-Any Batter not dismissed in the innings may act as striker for the Golden Ball. - 7.1.8.
+Should any player (including the Batters and Bowler) be unable to continue to participate in the Golden Ball due to injury, illness or other wholly acceptable reasons, the relevant Playing Conditions as they apply in the match shall also apply for the Golden Ball. - 8.1.7.
+Any Batter not dismissed in the innings may act as striker for the Golden Ball. - 8.1.8.
 The non-striker for the Golden Ball should also not have been dismissed in the innings.
 (If all wickets were lost in the innings, then the non-striker should be the last Batter dismissed, except in exceptional circumstances such as injury, in which the umpires should instruct the fielding Captain to choose a member of the batting team to act as non-striker.
-The non-striker shall wear all standard batting equipment. i.e bat, pads, gloves and helmet. - 7.1.9.
-Any nominated player in the match for the team who fielded in the second innings of the match, who is not injured and who has not received any time penalty for being off the field, is able to bowl the Golden Ball. - 7.1.10.
-The Golden Ball is bowled from the same end as the last delivery of the second innings was bowled. - 7.1.11.
+The non-striker shall wear all standard batting equipment. i.e bat, pads, gloves and helmet. - 8.1.9.
+The Golden Ball shall be bowled by any player who has bowled at least some part of the final two overs of the match, as long as this player is not serving penalty time. - 8.1.10.
+The Golden Ball is bowled from the same end as the last delivery of the second innings was bowled. - 8.1.11.
 The ball used for the Golden Ball shall be the same as the ball used for the second innings of the match.
-If the ball needs to be changed, the Playing Conditions shall apply. - 7.1.12.
-The batting side wins the match if they are able to score two or more runs off the Golden Ball. - 7.1.13.
-The fielding side wins the match if they are able to take a wicket, or restrict the batting team to less than two runs off the Golden Ball.
+If the ball needs to be changed, the Playing Conditions shall apply. - 8.1.12.
+The batting side wins the match if they are able to score two or more runs off the Golden Ball. - 8.1.13.
+The fielding side wins the match if they are able to take a wicket, or restrict the batting team to less than two runs off the Golden Ball